Deepok101/coderunners/README.md

 # coderunners

-CodeRunners is an API allowing users to debug and run code via a HTTP requests.
+CodeRunners is an API allowing users to debug and run code via HTTP requests.

 Currently, it only supports Python.